3rd Army Corps (Russia): Deployment to Ukraine

-Equipment designated for the 3rd Army Corps was shipped in late August 2022 to Neklinovka station in northwestern Rostov Oblast, close to the DPR border and the Sea of Azov, to prepare for deployment to the Donbas front.
+Equipment designated for the 3rd Army Corps was shipped in late August 2022 to Neklinovka station in northwestern Rostov Oblast, close to the Ukrainian border and the Sea of Azov, to prepare for deployment to the Donbas front.

 As a result of the Ukrainian counteroffensives in southern and northeastern Ukraine, the volunteer battalions of the 3rd Army Corps were deployed piecemeal to reinforce the Kherson, Kharkiv, Melitopol, and Mariupol sectors.

 On September 9, during the Ukrainian Kharkiv counteroffensive, footage appeared of a military column with 3rd Army Corps markings headed towards the front in Kharkiv Oblast.
 The 3rd Army Corps rushed to join Russian forces in Kharkiv Oblast.
 Then it joined the Russian retreat, leaving behind tanks, infantry fighting vehicles, and personnel carriers: it "melted away" according to Forbes, having little or no impact on the battlefield along with other irregular forces.
 Afterwards, reserves and equipment of the 3rd Army Corps were reportedly moved to reinforce units in Donetsk Oblast and Zaporizhzhia Oblast.
+Part of the Corps fighting in the failed February Russian attack on Vuhledar.
+According to UK intelligence, the 10th Tank Regiment lost as many as sixty of its seventy tanks around Avdiivka in the Donetsk region in March when they kept repeating frontal attacks that had proved to be a failed tactic elsewhere.

-Morale and effectiveness
+The Corps was then met by the 2023 Ukrainian counteroffensive.
+During the recapture of Andriivka in mid-September, the Ukrainian 3rd Assault Brigade encircled and claimed to largely destroy the Army Corps' 72nd Separate Motor Rifle Brigade.
+According to a report by Forbes, "in two days of hard fighting, the 3rd Assault Brigade claimed it killed the chief of intelligence of the 72nd MRB [Motor Rifle Brigade], many of the Russian brigade's officers and 'almost all the infantry'.
+Russian casualties—dead, wounded and captured—could number a thousand or more."

-Reports of low morale, drunkenness, low quality training, poor quality and shortages of equipment dogged the 3rd Army Corps in the first three months of its existence.
+In the summer of 2023 the 3rd Army Corps moved under the command of the Central Military District and became a more formalised unit, rather than a loose collection of volunteer units, before being deployed to the Kharkiv-Luhansk Oblast area.